hyperhq/runv/README.md

 `runV` is a hypervisor-based runtime for [OCF](https://github.com/opencontainers/specs).

 ### OCF
 `runV` is compatible with OCF.
-However, due to the difference between hypervisors and containers, the following sections in OCF don't apply to runV:
+However, due to the difference between hypervisors and containers, the following sections of OCF don't apply to runV:
 - Namespace
 - Capability
 - Device
 - `linux` and `mount` fields in OCI specs are ignored

 ### Hypervisor
 The current release of `runV` supports the following hypervisors:
 - KVM (QEMU 2.0 or later)
 - Xen (4.5 or later)
-- VirtualBox (MacOS X)
+- VirtualBox (Mac OS X)

 ### Distro
 The current release of `runV` supports the following distros: